cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

     * The Adminer (PostgreSQL GUI) at http://localhost:3838/adminer/ui/?username=postgres&pgsql=.
 Enter `<STACK NAME>-postgis:5432` as the `Server` and the value from the `postgis_pasword` file as the `Password`.
     * The Ontop GUI should be available at http://localhost:3838/ontop/ui.
     * The Blazegraph Workbench should be available at http://localhost:3838/blazegraph/ui.

-Remarks:
-   * In case not all containers start up successfully, try running the command again.
-   * In case the `geoserver` container does not start up successfully (likely due to time out issues), try pulling the image manually by running
-        ```console
-        docker pull docker.cmclinnovations.com/geoserver:2.20.4
-        ```

 ## Debugging the Stack Manager in VSCode

 1. Add the following entry into top level node the JSON file `stack-manager/.vscode/settings.json`, creating the file if it doesn't exist.